 - Inspect and adjust the thermostat for accuracy

 Your air conditioning is dependent on having a working heat pump.
-Help avoid repairs and keep your heat pump running optimally by scheduling AC maintenance in Glendale with a professional from JW Heating and Air.
+Help avoid repairs and keep your heat pump running optimally by scheduling AC maintenance in Glendale with a professional from JW Heating & Air.